samvaughan/EWASS2018_notes/Tuesday.md

 ##Magnetic Fields Forever- Franco Vazza

 Where do observed magnetic fields come from?
 Many scenarios can produce micro-Gauss fields in galaxy clusters.
-They provide very different predictions for cluster outskirts and filaments!
+They provide very different predictions for cluster outskirts and filaments though!
+SKA-low should be able to tell the difference between the source of synchrotron emission from the shocked cosmic web- astrophysical or primordial?

+Interesting possibilities for cross-correlation between SKA and ATHENA (next-gen X-Ray satellite, in ~2028).

+CosmoDEEP- a convolutional neural net for detection of extended radio sources.
+One 2000x2000 pixel image processed in 0.1 seconds, with 90% recovery of injected sources.